CloudClub-uoft/cloud-club-website/README.md

    - we recommend using the command line argument `git clone https://github.com/CloudClub-uoft/cloud-club-website`
      1. if you need further guidance for this, go to the Troubleshooting section below
 2. Go back to VS Code where you have this project opened.
 Open up a terminal by clicking on the `Terminal` tab at the top, then `New Terminal`
-3. Install Node.JS by typing `npm install` in the terminal, then hit enter
+3. Install Node.JS by typing `npm install` in the terminal, then hit enter.
+This will install all the necessary packages to make our website run
 4. Launch MySQL instance using XAMPP.
-(Jump to the database setup section for help with this section.)
+(Jump to the database setup section for help with this section.
+Come back here after you've launched XAMPP)
+5. Go back to VS Code
-5. Create an empty file called `.env` at the root of the cloned repository (the cloud-club-website folder).
-The file should be named exactly as .env (pronounced dotenv) and paste in it the environment variables shared by the project administrator.
+6. Create an empty file called `.env` at the root of the cloned repository (the cloud-club-website folder).
+The file should be named exactly as .env (pronounced dotenv) and paste in it the environment variables shared by the project administrator (Qingyuan).
+To make a new file in VS Code, hover over the left panel displaying the open files and hit the new file button near the top right of the panel.
+Make sure the file is in the cloud-club-website folder, not another folder!
-6. Start the server by executing `node .` in the terminal at the root of the repository.
+7. Start the server by executing `node .` in the terminal at the root of the repository.
-7. View the webpage by navigating to `localhost:PORT` in your browser.
+8. View the webpage by navigating to `localhost:PORT` in your browser.
 Here `PORT` is a placeholder for the port number specified by the "PORT" variable in the .env file.
+The default is 4000.
    - if you see the CloudClub website - same one as what you see when you navigate to `cloudclub.ca`, then congrats!
 Your setup is complete
    - Now you can make changes locally and see your changes at `localhost:PORT`
      - for example, in VS Code, go to the file `views/index.ejs`